yannichen/Reinforcement-Learning-for-Generative-AI-Large-Language-Models/README.md

 **Instructor/CA:** Prof. Sining Chen, Vivian Zhang

 We want to unlock significant insights into the Oil and Gas Industry through the use of generative AI.
+Company documentations such as annual reports and sustainability reports can range from 50 to 500 pages, and often contain large amount of numeric and textual information.
+With the help of Large Language Models (LLMs), the process of understanding how the company performs can be really efficient.

 Our team members contribute to the project equally with a detailed contribution summary under Meetings/Reports/Individual Report + Weekly Report Combine.pptx